Attending committee meetings

 We can usually arrange for an interpreter or a sign language interpreter to attend a meeting if required.

-To request this service, please contact the Committee Services Team at least five days in advance of the meeting, and specify the language you need.
+To request this service, please contact the Corporate Governance at least five days in advance of the meeting, and specify the language you need.

 Asking questions at meetings